turbot/pipes-docs/docs/using/steampipe/aggregators.md

 <br />

-Finally, select **Add to workspace schema automatically** to attach the aggregator schema to the workspaces (??
-Do we still need to do this ??).
+Finally, select **Add to workspace schema automatically** to attach the aggregator schema to the workspaces.
 Click **Create Aggregator**.

 To delete an aggregator, find the one you wish to delete and click its handle or the cog icon to go to the aggregator detail page.
 On the **Settings** tab for the aggregator, click **Delete aggregator** to permanently remove this aggregator.
 You will be prompted to confirm deletion.
 Enter the aggregator's handle and click **Delete**.  ***This action is not reversible.***